microsoft/code-with-engineering-playbook/docs/automated-testing/ui-testing/readme.md

 ## General Guidance

 The scope of UI testing should be strategic.
-UI tests can take a significant amount of time to both implement and run, and it challenging to test every possibility of user interaction in a production application due to the large possible number of possible interactions.
+UI tests can take a significant amount of time to both implement and run, and it's challenging to test every type of user interaction in a production application due to the large number of possible interactions.

 Designing the UI tests around the functional tests makes sense.
 For example, given an input form, a UI test would ensure that the visual representation is consistent across devices, is accessible and interactable, and is consistent across code changes.